alchemycodelab/alchemy-student-projects/Spring-2020.md

  ### Triple Jeopardy
 > Description
 >> Jeopardy Lite is based off of the long-running game show, Jeopardy!
-In a short 10-question for the Jeopardy fans out there!
+In a short 10-question quiz for the Jeopardy fans out there!
 >
 - [Live Site](https://jeopardy-lite.netlify.app/)
 - [Frontend Github](https://github.com/triple-jeopardy/jeopardy-game-fe)